OisinKyne/citizens-vote/README.md

 ## What does this change?

 Blockchain technology has allowed us to close the trust gap between elected officials and first time candidates, by giving first time candidates a way to build a track record out of office.
 I hope this will improve the standard of political debate in this country, especially during election time.

+## How do I use this app?

+To use this app, you need to use either Chrome or Firefox on a desktop.
+You need to install [MetaMask](https://metamask.io/) as a browser extension.
+Once you have MetaMask installed, you should create an Ethereum address to use.
+This address will be what identifies your votes to anyone you want to prove them to.
+Finally, to cast votes you need to fund your address with some ether to pay transaction fees.
+At this point in time,transaction fees are about €0.20 per vote, but that varies depending on the time of day and traffic on the network.